informational alert

 Sunderland Yard is a city facility that recycles materials from work done by the Portland Bureau of Transportation (PBOT).
 Facility produces compost, recycled rock, screened dirt, as well as sand from snow and ice response.
 Recycled rock and compost for sale.
 Screened dirt free.

-New Oregon laws make it easier than ever for restaurants, food carts, and grocery stores to accept customers' cups and to-go containers and to use durable dishware.
+It's easier than ever for restaurants, food carts, and grocery stores to accept customers' cups and to-go containers and to use durable dishware.
 Learn how to choose reusables: It’s good for your business, your customers, and your bottom line.

 How to help clean up litter and graffiti in your neighborhood and around Portland.
 Plus, where to report overflowing public trash cans, abandoned vehicles or shopping carts, and other areas with large quantities of trash.